gogurtenjoyer/nightmare-promptgen/README.md

 ## The `nightmare.yaml` config file
 You can add Huggingface repo IDs (or local file paths) for textgen models to the `Models` section, and words and a list of their replacements to the `Replace` section.

+### New (old) replace behavior
+The default word replacement behavior checks that the word is separated from others by whitespace or punctuation; for example:

+- replacing 'ape' in "my ape friend" would work, but in "I love grapes", it wouldn't.

+If you'd like to override the 'word check' behavior, you can surround your word in `^` signs.
+In this case, `^ape^` would replace the text in both examples above.
+There's an example of this in `nightmare.yaml`.